 Yes.
 With respect to international arbitration, the UNCITRAL Model Law (hereinafter "Model Law") has been in effect in Hong Kong since 1990, and with the introduction of the new AO in 2011, the Model Law applies also to domestic arbitrations.
+Hong Kong's Arbitration Law is largely governed by the UNCITRAL Model Law except for older arbitrations commenced before 1 June 2011.

 The Model Law has been regulating international arbitrations in Hong Kong for almost three decades since 1990.
-The exclusivity of the Model Law regulating international arbitrations has been abolished, so since the new AO came into force in 2011, the same law applies basically to domestic and international arbitration.
+The exclusivity of the Model Law regulating international arbitrations has been abolished, so since the new AO came into force in 2011, the same law applies now to domestic and international arbitration.